 How Many Islands Are There In The Philippines?
-Answer: 7,641 Islands
+Answer: 7,107 is WRONG

 The Philippines has more islands than it did before.
 The National Mapping and Resource Information Authority (NAMRIA) announced that the country has 7,641 islands instead of 7,107.
 This was the result of the Philippine Islands Measurement Project.

 Environment Secretary Ramon Paje said that the additional 534 islands were “new” islands which were not on the map before.
 He also gave three reasons for the discoveries:

 - New technology used in the project which was able to detect the new islands

 - Maps made with high-resolution graphics showed more islands

 - Changing landforms like islets which rose from the sea.

 However, this does not mean that there was an appreciable increase in the land area.
 The new count included mostly small islands and islets.
 It is also possible that these islands were already known to locals, but were not included on any official maps.